djplaner/memex/docs/sense/CASA/random-group-allocator.md

 - `generateGroup` does the work
 - `updateCurrentAllocation` - add a feature that shows a calculation of the number of groups as names are added

+#### Add storage of group allocations

+- Only store the current allocation - only one, not multiple
+- Add "Save" button - on group allocation page
+- Add "Load" button on initial page - but only if there is a saved allocation
+    - On start, call `isSaveGroupAllocation` and change the display for the button